 For further guidance on transferring your car’s registration or changing the registration when moving to NSW or interstate, contact RMS.

-If you are moving, also remember to update your details with your car insurance provider, or consider your options for insuring your vehicle within your new state.
+If you are moving, also remember to update your details with your car insurance provider, or consider your options for insuring your vehicle within your new state or territory.